bollwyvl/flask-reloaded/README.md

 ## Template Macro
-There's probably some magic way to inject random content into your page, (see Debugpanel integration!) but for the time being flask-reloaded needs to be invoked as a Jinja2 macro in your template.
+There's probably some magic way to inject random content into your page, (see Flask Debug-toolbar integration!) but for the time being flask-reloaded needs to be invoked as a Jinja2 macro in your template.
 At the top of the template, add:

     {% from 'reloaded/macros.html' import reloaded %}